Chemistry higher tier

 all polymers made from monomers

-called an amino acids.
+called amino acids.

 There are around 20 or so amino acids found in most proteins.